MicrosoftDocs/dynamics-365-project-operations/articles/actuals/ActualonInternal.md

 ---
 # required metadata

-title: Actuals Impact for an Internal Project
+title: Actuals impact for an internal project
-description: This topic provides information the impact on the Actuals table at various events for an Internal Project in Microsoft Dynamics 365 Project Operations.
+description: This topic provides information about the impact on the Actuals table at various events for an internal project in Microsoft Dynamics 365 Project Operations.
 author: rumant
 ms.date: 04/01/2021
 ms.topic: overview